Why the Perito Moreno Minitrekking experience is a must-do

 Optional walkways experience

-If your Perito Moreno Glacier tickets include the transfer option, you’ll also visit the panoramic walkways overlooking the glacier.
+If your Perito Moreno Glacier tickets include the transfer option, you’ll also visit the panoramic walkways overlooking the glacier after the Perito Moreno mini trek.
 These elevated platforms offer various angles and heights, perfect for photos or simply soaking in the view.

 Plan your visit